MarcoGarciaKoch/testing-exercises/README.md

 # Testing Exercises

 In this file I´m going to explain the testing exercises I did during my Full Stack Development Bootcamp.
-Even do I was not part of the subjects, our Head Teacher agreed with us that we would have an introduction to testing if we had time.
+Even do it was not part of the subjects, our Head Teacher agreed with us that we would have an introduction to testing.
-Luckily I had the opportunity to practice **unitary testing**.
+I had the opportunity to practice some **unitary testing**.

 One of my main goals now is to continue learning and implementing more ans more testing in my developments.